rohitl17/data-512-homework_2/README.md

 #### Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?
 Yes, the content moderation or NLP-based tools which scrape data from the internet, might have inherent biases.
 For example, we saw in the readings that how cultural-linguistic, demographic or gender biases lead to potential incorrect predictions from the models.
-Or the Islamaphobia article suggests how GPT-3 was against the particular religion.
-These limitations are due to data.
+A second example was the Islamaphobia article suggests how GPT-3 was against the particular religion.
+These limitations happen to occur to due to the data fed into these AI systems which work on the principle of "Garbage In, Garbage Out".

 #### How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?
 If the data is fed into the ML model, I would think of normalizing it as to make the data more representative of the fact that each country has almost the same number of politicians.
+The ORES AI tool should also be retrained on a more representative sample to remove any potential content-structuring biases it might have.

 ## Repository Structure
 Here are the main folders in our github data-512-homework_2 repository: